Reception 2019 - 2020

 Mrs Furneyo and Miss Westhead will be teaching your children this year.
 Mrs Furneyo is also our Forest School Lead and will be taking the children out to our Forest School Site throughout the year.
 Miss Westhead is our Computing Lead, so lots of exciting Computing learning will be taking place.

-Alongside us are our wonderful Classroom Assistants and Miss Hall and Mrs Lyons.
+Alongside us is our wonderful Classroom Assistant Miss Lyon.

 In Reception we will be continuing the experiences the children have had in Nursery and developing their independence even further.
 During this year the children will experience; visiting the local community, going on a school trip, taking part in PE sessions and getting to know one and other.